M45-Science/QuickbarExchange/README.md

 | `l`   | legendary   |

 Items with **normal** quality leave out this suffix.
-### Forward compatable: quality strings not in the table will simply pass-through unaltered.
+### Forward + mod compatable: quality strings not in the table will simply pass-through unaltered.

 ---